remult/remult/docs/interactive/src/content/tutorial/1-basics/1-introduction/2-rest-api/content.md

 ### Code Explanation

-- We import the necessary modules: `express` for creating the server and `remultExpress` for integrating Remult with Express.
+- We import the necessary `remultExpress` module for integrating Remult with Express.
 - We import the `Task` entity from the `shared` folder.
 - We use the `remultExpress` function to set up the Remult REST API and register the `Task` entity in its `entities` array.
 - Finally, we tell Express to use the API with `app.use(api)`.